c2karansingh/TCS-induction/README.md

 ## Ultimatix

-- Follow the steps from `S1 ultimatix and features` pdf on `TCS VIrtual Onboarding-24-Aug` community and follow from page 4 onwards.
+- Follow the steps from `S1 ultimatix and features` pdf on `TCS Virtual Onboarding-24-Aug` community and follow from page 4 onwards.